ronutu/seismic-map/README.md

 node index.js
 ```

-Open your browser and navigate to `http://localhost:3000` (or the designated port) to see the app in action.
+Open your browser and navigate to `http://localhost:3000` to see the app in action.